Set Up Your MSU NetID and Email Account

 - Use your MSU e-mail address to access the online course web systems Desire2Learn.
-You will also use your e-mail address to access STUINFO, where you can see your course schedules and grades, view and pay bills, and track your financial aid.
+You will also use your e-mail address to access Campus Solutions, where you can see your course schedules and grades, view and pay bills, and track your financial aid.

 New students may wish to take one course during their first semester in their concentration area.
 This would allow them to judge how much time online courses take and confirm that they made the right choice regarding the concentration area.
 Nevertheless, students may take two courses if they choose.
 It is necessary for MAED students to enroll in two courses to be eligible for financial aid.

-If you are concerned about how many courses you should take, a helpful rule of thumb is to devote at least two hours per credit outside of class, in addition to the online contact hours for the course.
-This means a minimum of nine hours per week per three-credit course.
+If you are concerned about how many courses you should take, a good rule of thumb is to expect to spend an average of six to nine hours per week for each 3-credit course you’re taking.

 - Select the course(s) you want to take from the Courses page of the MAED website.
 Check this page frequently for new course postings.
-ED 800 Concepts of Educational Inquiry is one of the two required courses for the MAED and usually is taken in the second or third semester of enrollment.
+ED 800 Concepts of Educational Inquiry is one of the two required courses for the MAED and usually is taken in the first or second semester of enrollment.
 However, students may take ED 800 during their first semester.
 ED 870 Capstone Seminar, the second MAED required course, should be taken as the last or second to the last course in the program.
 You may not take this course prior to 80% program completion.
 It is necessary to receive an override to enroll in these courses.
-To request an override, when enrollment opens up for the semester in which you would like to take these courses, send an e-mail including your PID and the semester in which you wish to enroll to firstname.lastname@example.org.
-For future reference, please note that courses used to fulfill concentration areas are cited on the Concentrations page of the MAED web site.
-You can take them as they are offered.
+To request an override, when enrollment opens up for the semester in which you would like to take these courses, send an e-mail including your PID, course title, and the semester in which you wish to enroll to firstname.lastname@example.org.
+For future reference, please note that courses used to fulfill concentration areas are cited on the Concentrations page of the MAED website.

 - Pay your tuition.
-The MSU Business Office will send a notice to your MSU e-mail address when your tuition invoice is available at STUINFO.
+The MSU Business Office will send a notice to your MSU e-mail address when your tuition invoice is available.

 It is your responsibility to “attend” class on the first day of class via Desire2Learn.
-MSU no longer supports ANGEL.
 Below are the steps to access your class(es):

 - Find your class on Desire2Learn.